Federated mmWave Beam Selection Utilizing LIDAR Data: Numerical Evaluations

 The last column in Table \ref{tab:Perf} reports the final top-10 accuracy achieved for each number of vehicles $V$ and local epochs $N_v$.
-This column shows a slight performance degradation when more users take part in federated training.
-This is due to the limited number of training samples available to each vehicle when the same number of training samples (e.g., 11K samples available in s008) are distributed among more vehicles.
-Increasing $N_v$ in this case tends to overfit to local datasets, which do not efficiently represent the true distribution of the data leading to some performance degradation.
-This can be mitigated if more data can be collected by each vehicle.
+This column shows a slight performance degradation when more vehicles take part in federated training.
+This is due to the limited number of training samples available to each vehicle.
+Although we distribute the samples among vehicles uniformly at random, the local vehicle datasets are still slightly skewed due to the limited number of training samples (e.g., 11K samples available in s008).
+This leads to the catastrophic forgetting phenomenon \cite{CF1, CF2}, where increasing $N_v$ tends to overfit to local datasets, which may not efficiently represent the true distribution across the cell.
+This can be mitigated utilizing ideas similar to \cite{CF1, CF2}, and is a direction for future research.

+Finally, in Table \ref{tab:Init}, we present the performance of our proposed federated beam selection scheme when initialized from an offline-trained model.
+We have considered two scenarios as below:

+-The model is trained offline for 20 epochs on 2K samples taken randomly from Raymobtime s008 achieving an initial Top-$10$ accuracy of $81 \%$ on the test dataset s009.

+-The model is trained off-line for 20 epochs on 2K samples taken randomly from Raymobtime s007 achieving an initial Top-$10$ accuracy of $56 \%$ on the test dataset s009.

+In both cases, the offline-trained model is then used as the initial global model for federated training.
+For federated training, 9K samples from s008 are distributed randomly among the $10$ vehicles participating in federated training.